grafana/agent/docs/sources/flow/reference/components/loki.process.md

 The `cri` inner block enables a predefined pipeline which reads log lines using the CRI logging format.

-The `cri` block does not support any arguments or inner blocks, but is always empty.
+The `cri` block does not support any arguments or inner blocks, so it is always empty.

 ```river